New NEP major factor in 'mahayagna' of nation building: PM Modi | Education

 ''India's new National Education Policy is one of the major factors in the 'mahayagna' (grand exercise) of nation-building,'' he said.

-Modi said in the last one year, teachers, principals and policymakers of the country have worked very hard in implementing the National Education Policy on the ground.
+Modi said in the last one year, teachers, principals and policymakers of the country have worked very hard in implementing the NEP on the ground.

 ''Similarly, National Digital Education Architecture (NDEAR) and National Education Technology Forum (NETF) will go a long way in providing a digital and technological framework to the entire country,'' the prime minister said.